SlimeRESCUE — Binary-First Legacy Recovery Family

 independent SKU family SlimeRESCUE.

-Combinations of machine-code ISA × load-module container format form 5 SKUs.
+Combinations of machine-code ISA × load-module container format form 5 z/Arch SKUs.
 Each SKU has its own front-end (disassembler + container parser), while the Slot IR / S2-S5 / S6 emitter (5 languages) are fully shared.
 Same structural pattern as the SlimeCOBOL-MF / -GnuCOBOL split.

 SlimeRESCUE-VOS3